|Boeing 787-page Home|

 The Boeing 787 is an all-new airplane and Boeing has incorporated lots of new technology in the design.
 About 50 per cent of the primary structure, including the fuselage and wing, are built of composite materials, like carbon fibre reinforced plastics.
 For comparison: the Boeing 777 incorporates 12 per cent composites in the primary structure.
 The use of composites makes it possible to manufacture large one-piece fuselage sections, which eliminate thousands of aluminum sheets and ten-thousands of fasteners.
 The General Electric GEnx or Rolls-Royce Trent 1000 turbofans burn about 8 per cent less fuel than the engines of earlier widebody aircraft.
 So-called chevrons on the engine nacelles help to reduce noise.

 The first flight of the Boeing 787 was initially scheduled for August 2007, but Boeing had to admit delays due to production problems several times.
-One problem is a shortage of fasteners in the industry and another complication is that sub-assemblies delivered by partners often are not complete so that a lot of unexpected extra work is necessary on the Everett production line.
-In the end the first flight took place on 15 December 2009, more than two years behind the original schedule.
+One problem was a shortage of fasteners in the industry and another complication was that sub-assemblies delivered by partners often were not complete so that a lot of unexpected extra work was necessary on the Everett production line.
+Boeing kept its original schedule for the roll-out on 8 July 2007 (“7-8-7”), but the first flight, which should have happened a few weeks later, took place after two-and-a-half years, on December 15, 2009.
 The US and European aviation authorities, FAA and EASA, certified the 787 on August 26, 2011.

-The futuristic looking Boeing 787 cockpit - Image: Boeing
+The futuristic looking Boeing 787 cockpit - (Photo: Boeing)